 Make sure all plumbing and electrical wiring is performed by a qualified licensed plumber and electrician in accordance with applicable national and local codes.

-12. Household electric power required for the steam generator
+12. Hire an electrician for the power required for the steam generator

 Household electric power is required to operate the generator.
 Specify 208v. or 240v.